catid/calico/README.md

 Unit Testing
 ============
 The unit tests all pass valgrind.
-Here's a run without valgrind:
+Here's a run without valgrind on a Macbook Air:

     Running test 0 : Uninitialized
     +++ Test passed.